 The Founders are nearly an entire race of Magnificent Bastards, lacking perhaps only the charisma that usually goes with the trope.
 They manipulate politics on a galactic scale and are not afraid to personally take a hand in doing so, disguising themselves as major figures to disrupt other superpowers internally.

 Section 31.
-At the end of the serie, a whole Star Empire is dancing on their tune.
+At the end of the series, a whole Star Empire is dancing on their tune.
 They also prove to be so useful and efficient, even the Federation will tacitly support their attempt at genocide.
 Sloan in particular achieves this status with his devilishly clever Batman Gambit in "Inter Arna Enim Silent Leges".
 The genocide plot could also easily be considered a Xanatos Gambit, to be honest.

-Memetic Badass: Ben Sisko, who holds the respect of the Maquis, Klingons, Founders and the Jem'Hadar as being a Worthy Opponent and as such, demonstrates he can even make them stand down simply by showing up in some episodes.
+Ben Sisko, who holds the respect of the Maquis, Klingons, Founders and the Jem'Hadar as being a Worthy Opponent and as such, demonstrates he can even make them stand down simply by showing up in some episodes.
 He also punched Q to the ground.
 According to SF Debris, if Sisko had been in Star Trek: First Contact, the movie would've only been five minutes long.

 Dukat's a jerk, and we know he presided over the slaughter of millions of Bajorans, but then in "Waltz," he picks up a metal bar and attacks an injured and helpless man.
 And nothing he does can any longer surprise us.

 The Big Bad of "Homefront/Paradise Lost" seems like a Well-Intentioned Extremist for most of the story, even looking conflicted and regretful when he frames Sisko and tosses him into a holding cell.
-But he crosses it big time when he tells his right-hand-woman that to destroy the Defiant under the pretense that it's full of Changelings to stop the other underling they'd caught from reaching Earth and exposing the conspiracy.
+But he crosses it big time when he tells his right-hand-woman to destroy the Defiant under the pretense that it's full of Changelings—just to kill the other underling they'd caught before they reach Earth and expose the conspiracy.